HanumaDT/Gen-AI/README.md

 Chatbot local database file helps the gemini's Gen AI api to take the local database to provide the meaningful insights.
 PPT_text helps to get the text in the ppt as per the slide OpenCoder is a open source llm which is used to produce the code in various programming languages.
 Successfully implemented the code using tesla T4.
+Dall-E is a image generating algorithm, which uses Open AI API to generate the image based on the user prompt.